GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/chrome-extension/README.md

-# DeepFake Detector Chrome Extension
+# TruthLens Chrome Extension

-A Chrome extension that allows users to right-click on any image or video online and scan it instantly through the DeepFake Detector system.
+A Chrome extension that allows users to right-click on any image or video online and scan it instantly through the TruthLens deepfake detection system.

 ## Features